 What is the cause of dry hair?

-In no particular order, here’s our list of our top hair-drying culprits.
+In no particular order, here’s my list of the top causes of dry hair.

 - Overexposure to the sun or a combination of cold weather and central heating leaves hair feeling parched.

 - Heated styling.
-Attached to your hairdryer or straighteners?
+Are you attached to your hairdryer or straighteners?
 Heat causes the cuticle to lift, making hair dry.

 - Pollution.
 Living in an urban environment leaves hair and skin dry.

-- Simple things like scraping hair back into a ponytail, touching hair too much or over-styling.
+- Simple things can cause hair to become dry; pulling hair back into a ponytail, touching hair too much or over-styling.

 - Medication.
 Some types can make hair dry.

 - Ageing.
-As we age, we produce less sebum (natural oil produced by the scalp) making hair more coarse and dry.
+As we age, we produce less sebum (natural oil produced by the scalp), leaving hair more coarse and dry.

 - Hormonal changes.

-- Using the wrong shampoo for your hair type or a harsh shampoo.
+- The wrong shampoo for your hair type or a harsh shampoo.

 - Colour treatments open the cuticle so that the hair can retain colour.
 Opening the cuticle leaves hair prone to dryness.